-This Committee has a membership of all full-time PA program faculty members, the Clinical Coordinator, any available part-time faculty, and the PA Medical Director.
+This Committee has a membership of all full-time PA program faculty members, the Clinical Coordinator, any available part-time faculty, the PA Medical Director, and the PA program director.
 The Program Director presents the information to the Committee.
 The Progress and Conduct Committee process may be enforced during either phase of the program (didactic or clinical).
 Appearance before the Progress and Conduct Committee includes but is not limited to: reviewing cases of students who have received a failing grade(s), and reviewing cases of students whose professional behavior and/or ethics have been questioned by the faculty/staff, Program Director, a preceptor, or a patient.
 Additionally, the Committee may at its discretion, meet with a student to discuss that student's individual situation (i.e. legal issues).
 After meeting with the student, the Committee will submit recommendations regarding promotion, remediation, probation or dismissal from the program.
+A student may file an appeal of the Progress and Conduct Committee's decision through Graduate Council (see Formal Hearing for Graduate Students below).
+The Graduate Council process will also be utilized in the situation where a Progress and Conduct Committee vote is split equally.

-GRADUATE STUDENT ACADEMIC GRIEVANCES
+GRADUATE STUDENT ACADEMIC GRIEVANCESInformal Resolution